 Their sharp eyes would never allow that to happen on an open roost.
 Heavy leaves also make it more difficult for dove to fly quickly away from danger.
 They are immediately in open air from a bare roost.

-Food — Many years ago we found a burnt out field that was bordered by a tree line with some bare trees, numerous acres of soybeans and a lake behind us.
+Page 2 of 2 - Food — Many years ago we found a burnt out field that was bordered by a tree line with some bare trees, numerous acres of soybeans and a lake behind us.
 The dove magnet was that burnt-out field.

 Many years later a biologist explained that the doves were enjoying the open freedom of the burnt-level field.
 This allowed them to find insects, feed on cooked weed seeds and escape without passing through heavy vegetation.

 Normally September is an incredible month of beauty.
 Leaves start changing colors and tall sunflowers become fields of bright yellow flowers.
 Doves love to feed on sunflower seeds creating excellent hunting opportunities.